Windjammers (video game)

-Windjammers (Note: Known as Flying Power Disc (フライング・パワー・ディスク, Furaingu Pawā Disuku) in Japan.) is a sports arcade game released by Data East on the Neo Geo arcade system in 1994.
+Windjammers (Note: Known as Flying Power Disc (フライング・パワー・ディスク, Furaingu Pawā Disuku) in Japan.) is a sports arcade game released by Data East for the Neo Geo arcade system in 1994.
 The game mechanics are essentially the same as Pong or air hockey, where players continuously shoot a flying disc at the goal zone of the opponent attempting to score.
 The game can be played against the computer or in a 2 player versus.
 Dotemu ported the game to PlayStation 4 and PlayStation Vita in August 2017, Nintendo Switch in October 2018, and iiRcade in February 2021.
 Dotemu would later develop and publish a sequel, Windjammers 2, which was released on PlayStation 4, Xbox One, Nintendo Switch, PC and Google Stadia on January 20, 2022.